fullstack-development/web3-roadmap/Web3.md

 * [The Pros and Cons of Web3](https://supraoracles.com/academy/the-pros-and-cons-of-web3/)
 * [7 reasons to embrace Web3 — and 7 reasons not to](https://www.infoworld.com/article/3651494/7-reasons-to-embrace-web3-and-7-reasons-not-to.html)
 * [Blockchain implemetnation challenges](https://dataconomy.com/2022/05/blockchain-implementation-challenges/)

+## Questions:
+* What is the difference between Web 1.0, Web 2.0, Web 3.0?
+* What are the main problems of each generation of web?
+* What is the main goal of Web 3.0?
+* What are the advantages and disadvantages of Web 3.0?